phillipedwards/random-stuff/README.md

 ## Secrets
 - what is a Pulumi secret?
+- encryption `--secret` - Pulumi asks you if something is secret, if it suspects
-- setting secrets from config and using in code
+- setting secrets from config and using in code - get vs require
 - what happens when something is marked as a secret?
 - viewing config secrets from CLI